nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

     tutorial are custom functions, which is why they start with 'function': it's a declaration of what the following code is.
-So, you can't look up these functions, they don't have help pages, they're exactly like any shell script or R script or Python script you've written, just in a language your less familiar with.
+So, you can't look up these functions, they don't have help pages, they're exactly like any shell script or R script or Python script you've written, just in a language you're less familiar with.

 We want the function to either show or not show each of our sections, since this is the default, it isn't even going to check to see what the dropdown says, it